-Parents need to know that this inspiring series spotlights teens who are writing and performing poetry as an alternative way of coping with difficult life issues like racism, illness, violence, and more.
-Some of the poems contain rough language (unblepeed, since it's HBO) and occasional racial epithets (including the "N" word).
+Parents need to know that Russell Simmons Presents Brave New Voices spotlights teens who are writing and performing poetry as an alternative way of coping with difficult life issues like racism, illness, violence, and more.
+Some of the poems contain rough language (unbleeped, since it's HBO) and occasional racial epithets (including the "N" word).
 But despite their strong content, the stories are poignant and honest, and overall the series offers very positive messages about using art as way of empowering change.

 What's the story?